 Function

-The DataNotification service is an unsolicited, unconfirmed service.
+The DataNotification service is an unsolicited, unconfirmed or confirmed service.
 It is used by the server to push data to the client.
 It is an unconfirmed service.
-The push process is configured by “Push setup” objects; see IIEC 62056-6-2:EC 62056-6-2:—, 5.3.8.
+The push process is configured by “Push setup” objects; see IIEC 62056-6-2:2021, 4.4.8.

 Semantics